razorpay/razorpay-woocommerce/readme.txt

 == Description ==

 This is the official Razorpay payment gateway plugin for WooCommerce.
 Allows you to accept credit cards, debit cards, netbanking with the WooCommerce plugin.
 It uses a seamles integration, allowing the customer to pay on your website without being redirected away from your woocommerce website.

+This is compatible with both 2.4 and 2.5 series of WooCommerce.

 == Installation ==